Oregon State University

 Making useful products requires using mathematics and science to plan, develop, design, operate, and improve processes.
 Some processes are micro-scale, as in computer chip manufacturing, and some are large-scale, as in petroleum refining.
 Typical products from these processes include computer chips, solar cells, batteries, pharmaceuticals, plastics, synthetic fibers, composite materials, pulp and paper, and consumer products ranging from detergents to cosmetics.

-BIOLOGICAL ENGINEERING- is an interdisciplinary field that applies engineering principles and quantitative methods to the advancement of knowledge at the molecular and cellular levels through the ecosystem level, and to the development of new and novel biologicals, materials, devices, and processes.
+BIOENGINEERING- is an interdisciplinary field that applies engineering principles and quantitative methods to the advancement of knowledge at the molecular and cellular levels through the ecosystem level, and to the development of new and novel biologicals, materials, devices, and processes.
 In practice, bioengineers address issues in the broad areas of bioenvironmental, biomedical and bioprocess technology.

 Activities in bioengineering are inextricably linked to issues relevant to public health and confidence.
 Perhaps more than in any other engineering discipline, bioengineers must maintain an awareness of ethical issues in their field, and the patterns of thought that lead to moral judgment and decision-making.
 Bioengineers must be able to identify situations posing ethical conflict, select strategies for assessing ethical dilemmas and critically arriving at a solution, and deal effectively with the ambiguity inherent in ethical matters.
 Further, the ability to communicate effectively with people from disparate disciplines, both inside and outside of science, is essential to bioengineers.